Mark C. Honeywell: Honeywell Corporation

 Honeywell developed a hot water home heating system, and by 1905, had installed the system in his house.
 It was thought to be the first such system in North America.
 The idea of hot water heating came from England.
 Radiators first came from England, and molds were made from them in Wabash.
 His business, M.C.
 Honeywell Heating and Sanitary Work, became Honeywell Heating Specialties Company.
 By 1906, the company was making thermostats and automatic controls for heating systems.

 By 1927, annual company sales were more than $1.5 million, and 450 people worked in the Wabash factory.
 Honeywell's main competitor was W.R.
 Sweatt and his Minneapolis Heat Regulator Company.
 The two companies had patents which blocked each other from further growth.
-They merged to form the Minneapolis-Honeywell Regulator Company, with Sweatt as Chairman and Honeywell as President.
+They merged to form the Minneapolis-Honeywell Regulator Company, with Sweatt as chairman and Honeywell as president.

-As of 2007, Honeywell International, Inc., the corporate descendant of Minneapolis-Honeywell, is a global business with more than 100,000 employees.
+As of 2007, Honeywell International, Inc., the corporate descendant of Minneapolis-Honeywell, was a global business with more than 100,000 employees.